avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 for a given threshold.
 The threshold can be based on pressure, flow thickness, ...
 (this needs to be specified in the configuration file).
 Returns a ``resAnalysisDF`` dataFrame with the analysis results (see :py:func:`ana3AIMEC.ana3AIMEC.postProcessAIMEC` for more details).
-In this dataFrame there are multiple columns, one for each results from the analysis (one column for runout lenght, one for MMA, MAM...) and one row for each simulation analyzed.
+In this dataFrame there are multiple columns, one for each result from the analysis (one column for runout length, one for MMA, MAM...) and one row for each simulation analyzed.

 Plot and save results
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Plots and saves the desired figures.
-Writes results in ``resAnalysisDF`` to a csv file.
+Plots and saves the desired figuresand writes results in ``resAnalysisDF`` to a csv file.
 By default, Aimec saves five summary plots plus three plots per simulation comparing the
-numerical simulations to compare to the reference.
-The first five ones are :
+numerical simulations to the reference.
+The five summary plots are :

   *  "DomainTransformation" shows the real domain on the left and new domain on the right
      (:numref:`fig-aimec-domain-transfo`)
-  *  "referenceFields" shows the peak pressure, flow thickness and speed in the new domain
+  *  "referenceFields" shows the peak pressure, flow thickness and velocity in the new domain

     .. figure:: _static/ana3AIMEC/avaAlr_referenceFields.png
         :width: 90%